thalassa-cloud/terraform-provider-thalassa/docs/resources/kubernetes_node_pool.md

 - `node_annotations` (Map of String) Annotations for the Kubernetes Node Pool
 - `node_labels` (Map of String) Labels for the Kubernetes Node Pool
 - `node_taints` (Block List) Taints for the Kubernetes Node Pool (see [below for nested schema](#nestedblock--node_taints))
-- `organisation` (String) Reference to the Organisation of the Kubernetes Node Pool.
+- `organisation_id` (String) Reference to the Organisation of the Kubernetes Node Pool.
 If not provided, the organisation of the (Terraform) provider will be used.
 - `replicas` (Number) Number of replicas for the Kubernetes Node Pool
-- `subnet` (String) Subnet of the Kubernetes Cluster.
+- `subnet_id` (String) Subnet of the Kubernetes Cluster.
 Required for managed clusters.
 - `upgrade_strategy` (String) Upgrade strategy for the Kubernetes Node Pool

 ### Read-Only